Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 All of the following are class features of the fighter.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** A fighter is proficient with all simple and martial weapons and with all armor (heavy, medium, and light) and shields (including tower shields).
+A fighter is proficient with all simple and martial weapons and with all armor (heavy, medium, and light) and shields (including tower shields).

+### Bonus Feats
-**Bonus Feats:** At 1st level, a fighter gets a bonus combat-oriented feat in addition to the feat that any 1st-level character gets and the bonus feat granted to a human character.
+At 1st level, a fighter gets a bonus combat-oriented feat in addition to the feat that any 1st-level character gets and the bonus feat granted to a human character.
 The fighter gains an additional bonus feat at 2nd level and every two fighter levels thereafter (4th,